rscottjohnson/SLMSv2/README.md

 ![Change password](account/static/images/ChangePassword.png)

 ### Lunch Selections
 Student users can create a lunch selection for the day by first clicking on *Selections* in the top navigation bar where they'll be presented with the view of recent selections that have been made by SLMS users.
-They can then *TODO: Update this action:* click on the *create a new selection* link where they can fill in the details and publish their selection by selecting the *Make Selection* button.
+They can then click on the *create a new selection* link where they can fill in the details and publish their selection by selecting the *Make Selection* button.

 ![Make selection](account/static/images/MakeSelection.png)

+From the *Selections made* page, a user can click on any of the selections listed to see it's details.
+From the detail view, they can click the *Like* button to like the selection.

 ### People
 Users may view the listing of SLMS users by selecting the *People* link in the top navigation bar.
 They may then click on a user to see their follower count, as well as their recent activity.
 They can follow that user by clicking the *Follow* button.